LL.M. Programme Modules

 Intellectual Property and Information Technology Law | Section A |

 This module considers three ways by which Intellectual Property (IP) rules inter-operate with Freedom of Expression (F0E) concerns.
 First, some IP rules reinforce F0E.
 For example, copyright has been called an engine of free expression, and the protection of trademarks can similarly promote F0E.
 Here, the policies underlying IP and F0E are mutually reinforcing, and the question is the extent to which such doctrines protect initial speakers' IP and F0E rights.
 Second, many IP rules are restrictions upon F0E.
 For example, copyright law, trademark law and the equitable doctrine of breach of confidence can prevent subsequent speakers from publishing words, images, music, and so on.
-Here, the policies underlying IP and F0E are antithetical, and two questions arise: (i) whether the initial speakers' IP rights are legitimate restrictions upon subsequent speakers' F0E, and (ii) whether subsequent speakers' F0E can limit initial speakers' IP rights, either by constraining the interpretation of the instrument affording the IP right in question, or by relying directly upon a constitutional protection of F0E.
+Here, the policies underlying IP and F0E are antithetical, and two questions arise: (i) whether the initial speakers' IP rights are legitimate restrictions upon subsequent speakers' F0E, and (ii) whether subsequent speakers' F0E can limit initial speakers' IP rights, either by constraining the interpretation of the instrument affording the IP right in question, or by striking down that instrument or by simply relying directly upon a constitutional protection of F0E.
 Third, initial speakers' IP rights are restricted by exceptions and limitations, such as fair dealing and fair use in some copyright regimes.
 These restrictions provide some scope for the protection of subsequent speakers' F0E; and the question arises whether constitutional protections of F0E can influence the interpretation or application of such restrictions.

 In advance of the first class, please read Case C-401/19 Poland v Parliament and Council (CJEU; 26 April 2022).